oracle/nosql-node-sdk/doc/index.md

 This is version 5.5 of Oracle NoSQL Database Node.js SDK for The Oracle NoSQL Database.
 It supports both the
 [Oracle NoSQL Database Cloud Service](https://cloud.oracle.com/nosqldatabase) and the on-premise product, [Oracle NoSQL Database](https://www.oracle.com/database/technologies/related/nosql.html).
+You can use the SDK to access Oracle NoSQL Database in
+JavaScript or TypeScript.

 To get started, please see the following: